brianoflondon/pod2hive/README.md

 To Decode this to RSS you can use the code here:

+This site is a rudimentary API server that pulls out the RSS from any Hive account which has one:

+http:/hive.noagendahost.com/hiverss/v1/rss/learn-to-code

 https://github.com/brianoflondon/pod2hive/blob/main/rssfromhive.py

 If you're eyes are working, you'll find the PodcastIndex data for my podcast is then followed by a compressed and character encoded (but not cryptographically encoded) block of data that is the RSS feed.